David's Lust; Adutlery; Damage Control

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 David takes Bathsheba to bed, and she conceives a son by him.
-(2 Kings 11:4–5)
+(2 Samuel 11:4–5)

 Folio 41v (Latin)

 Upper half: How, when after this victory many enemy kings had no hope left in arms, made peace with the children of Israel, and were serving them, and when David had sent the army and Joab, its captain against the children of Ammon, by now deprived of their Syrian auxiliary forces, it happened one day that David was walking, after his midday sleep in a balcony in the palace, when he saw Bathsheba, a beautiful woman indeed, washing herself in a balcony over against him.
 Thereupon he fell in love with her and sent messengers to bring him.
 (2 Samuel 11:1–4)

 Lower left: How when Bathsheba had come to him, David slept with her and immediately she was impregnated and sent back to her own house.
 (2 Samuel 11:4–5)

 Lower right: How upon hearing that Bathsheba had conceived, David, intending to conceal his deed, ordered the captain of the army to send to him Uriah, Bathsheba’s husband.
 When Uriah had come to him, he first asked him about the state of the army, and then ordered him to go home and lie down.
 (2 Samuel 11: 5–8)

 Persian foliation: 3